umbraco/rfcs/blockeditor/0012-rfc-block editor.md

 The data model underpinning all of this is based on another RFC: https://github.com/umbraco/rfcs/blob/master/cms/0011-block-data-structure.md

 This editor will store a simple array of elements within it's `layout` property.

+Each block has it's own UDI (see [previous RFC for more info](https://github.com/umbraco/rfcs/blob/master/cms/0011-block-data-structure.md))

 ## Drawbacks